xenserver/xenserver-build-env/README.md

 yum-builddep xapi
 ```

-then either download the SRPM using yumdownloader:
+then either download the SRPM using yumdownloader and rebuild it:

 ```sh
 yumdownloader --source xapi
 rpmbuild --rebuild xapi*
 ```

-## Building from upstream sources, without producing RPMs
+or build from upstream sources, without producing RPMs:

 ```sh
 git clone git://github.com/xapi-project/xen-api